oliver-oloughlin/deno_surreal/README.md

 })
 ```

-Create a new table entry:
+Create a new table record:

 ```
 interface Person {